 Rated as one of the hottest destinations for 2013, Sri Lanka packs in as much culture as it can alongside its numerous Indian Ocean beaches.
 With over a thousand miles of sandy beaches wrapped around the island you’ll never be far from water sports or relaxation.

 Where can I work?
 As a country still recovering from years of war, Sri Lanka is in need of useful volunteers.
-There are opportunities in social work and teaching in Colombo with Global Crossroad through their Sri Lanka internships programs.
+Click here to see top volunteer opportunities in Sri Lanka.

 Best beach?
 Mount Lavinia is highly rated for its ‘Golden Mile’ of beaches.
 It is one of the most liberal regions of Sri Lanka, hosting the island’s annual gay pride festival, and it has plenty of colonial architecture to tour around.